Iniyavan-25/Task-1_Networks/Demo/DNS/README.md

      - Set the server's IP address, subnet mask, and default gateway in the device configuration.
      - Install DNS server software if applicable (emulate basic functionality in Packet Tracer).

-5. **Define DNS Zones and Records**:
-   - Define DNS zones and add records (A, AAAA, CNAME, MX, etc.) in the DNS configuration of the server device.

 6. **Configure DNS Clients**:
    - Configure client PCs to use the DNS server:
      - Set the DNS server IP address in the network settings of each client PC.